jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 Note that all of those files need to be -1 because the count includes a header.

-> Individual metaphlan2 files are not provided here due to redundency with
+> Individual MetaPhlAn2 files are not provided here due to redundancy with
 > combined file(s)

 Finally, some read statistics by applying the same 0.01% threshold used in MALT